xziztt/HM_Flutter/README.md

-# Hotel Management App
+# mealApp

-A flutter project for managing orders and employees at a hotel using mySQL.
-(Needs a UI overhaul)
+Flutter project to manage products at hotels/ Order food directly from an Android/IOS device.